Updated September 2021

 Of course, it would be nice to go back in time and put this newfound knowledge to good use.
 We could have been even more intentional about our spending and saving during those early years, as well as taken better advantage of tax-protected accounts.
 I briefly entertained the idea of actually crunching the numbers to see how much more we could have saved, but I would probably get sad and mopey.
 What’s done is done, and I’m just glad we developed some good savings habits early on.

 So you really don’t have to be a financial guru to achieve your financial goals.
-Learning the fine details on this subject can make anyone’s head spin, but you can be successful by just keeping it very simple and developing a good savings habit (or conversely, controlling how much you spend).
+Learning the fine details on this subject can make anyone’s head spin, but you can be successful by just keeping it very simple, developing a good savings habit, and becoming debt averse.
 As long as you get the basic concept of “don’t spend more than you make” and living below your means, you are well on your way to financial wellness.

 WHAT IF I HAVEN’T SAVED?

 How about those of you that are deep in debt and you have not yet developed a habit of saving?
 In fact, you feel like your money is all spoken for and there’s nothing left to save?
 This situation is very common, and you’re not alone.
 We live in a society that is consumption based, and from the time we are born, we are conditioned by society to spend.
 If you are not a natural saver, then everything around you is working against you.
 There are no mandatory financial literacy classes that we had to take during school.
 Whether you were born into a financially savvy family is completely left to chance.
 The relative ease of acquiring debt in the form of loans and credit makes the situation much worse.